mwouts/jupytext/README.md

 - _Download as Markdown (.md)_ in Jupyter's interface,
 - or `nbconvert notebook.ipynb --to markdown`.

-First difference is that code chunks can be evaluated.
+Major difference is that code chunks can be evaluated.
 While markdown's standard syntax for a python code paragraph is

     ```python
     1+1
     ```

-R markdown will also have code chunks like
+R markdown introduces active code chunks that start with by replacing `python` above with `{python}`.

-    ```{python}
-    1+1
-    ```

-with this syntax meaning that the code above should be _evaluated_.

 Second difference is the common presence of a YAML header, that describes the notebook title, author, and desired output (HTML, slides, PDF...).